We have five factories and 19 years of experience in plant extracts

 7. Sun Protection: Protect your eyes from harmful UV rays by wearing sunglasses with UV protection and a wide-brimmed hat when outdoors.

-8. Monitor Intake: While Lycopene is generally safe, excessive intake can lead to side effects.
+8. Monitor Intake: While lycopene is generally safe, excessive intake can lead to side effects.
 Be mindful of your daily intake and adjust as necessary.

-In summary, Lycopene is a beneficial nutrient for eye health, and incorporating it into your diet can be a proactive step towards maintaining your vision.
+In summary, lycopene is a beneficial nutrient for eye health, and incorporating it into your diet can be a proactive step towards maintaining your vision.
 However, it's essential to consider it as part of a comprehensive approach to eye health that includes regular check-ups, a balanced diet, and a healthy lifestyle.

 TAGS: